Out-of-distribution detection for regression tasks: parameter versus predictor entropy: Empirical Study

-\txtparagraph{Entropy of Posterior Distributions} We computed the differential entropy of the posterior distributions based on $1K$ samples both in parameter space using \eqref{HNNestimator} and in predictor space using an MC estimate of \eqref{FunHNNestimator} based on $100$ samples from $\nu^{200}$.
+\txtparagraph{Entropy of \enquote{Posterior distributions}} For Bayesian methods, estimated the differential entropy of the posterior distributions based on $1K$ samples using~\eqref{HNNestimator}, and in predictor space using an MC estimate of \eqref{FunHNNestimator} based on $100$ samples from $\nu^{200}$ (cf. Tab.~\ref{Table:EntropyOfPosteriors}).
+For the sake of comparison, we made similar estimations for Ensemble by treating the set of parameters as a sample of a posterior distribution.
+Note that for MC dropout we do not have access to a set of parameters; however we can still evaluate the diversity of the model in predictor space similarly by considering for each sample from $\nu^{200}$ a set of $1K$ predictions.

-\txtparagraph{Epistemic Uncertainty} We measured the epistemic uncertainty predicted on training inputs, test inputs and $1K$ samples from $\nu$.
-For each input $X$, we sample $1K$ scalar predictions using our model (ignoring the aleatoric uncertainty when available) and use \eqref{HNNestimator} to estimate the entropy of this 1D distribution.